tAndreani/RNAseQTL/README.md

 furry-octo-ironman
 ==================

-A pipeline to map eQTL with RNAseq Data and Genotype by Sequencing
+A pipeline to map eQTL with RNAseq Data and Annotated Variants.

 SUMMARY